Secure GraphQL Microservices

 Limitations of type-based separation

 Although this separation looks clean, it quickly causes issues.
-Most commonly, a particular feature (or concern) usually spans multiple types, which might belong to different s.
+Most commonly, a particular feature (or concern) usually spans multiple types, which might belong to different subgraphs.

-Consider the user.purchases above.
-Even though this field belongs to the User type, a list of Product’s should probably be populated by the Products not the Users .
+Consider the user.purchases field above.
+Even though this field belongs to the User type, a list of Product’s should probably be populated by the Products subgraph, not the Users subgraph.

-By defining the User.purchases in the Products instead:
+By defining the User.purchases field in the Products subgraph instead:

-• The that defines the is also the subgraph that knows how to populate the field.
+- The subgraph that defines the field is also the subgraph that knows how to populate the field.
 The Users subgraph might not even have access to the back-end data store that contains product data!

-• The team that manages product data can contain all product-related logic in a single that they are responsible for.
+- The team that manages product data can contain all product-related logic in a single subgraph that they are responsible for.

 Concern-based separation

-The following uses Apollo Federation to divide the same set of types and s across the same three s:
+The following schema uses Apollo Federation to divide the same set of types and fields across the same three subgraphs:

-The difference is that now, each mostly defines types and s that it is capable of (and should be responsible for) populating from its back-end data store.
+The difference is that now, each subgraph mostly defines types and fields that it is capable of (and should be responsible for) populating from its back-end data store.

-These resulting s provide the best of both worlds:
+These resulting schemas provide the best of both worlds:

-• An implementation that keeps the code for a given feature in a single and separated from unrelated concerns
+- An implementation that keeps the code for a given feature in a single subgraph and separated from unrelated concerns

-• A product-centric with rich types that reflect the natural way an application developer wants to consume the graph
+- A product-centric schema with rich types that reflect the natural way an application developer wants to consume the graph